DenmarkOfficial Name: Kingdom of Denmark

 - You must use your seat belt while driving in a vehicle.

-- Children under 3 years of age or under 135 cm in height must be in a car seat.
+- Children between 3-12 years of age or under 36kg and/or 135 cm in height must be in a car seat.

 - Driving any vehicle, including a bicycle, under the influence of alcohol or drugs is considered a very serious offense.

-- It is against the law to use a hand-held cell phone while driving.
+- It is illegal to use a hand-held cell phone while driving.

 - Laws are strictly enforced and violations can result in stiff fines and jail sentences.